 A graphics/multimedia editor with Special Projects at The New York Times .

-Previously the digital news design fellow , she designs, art directs, and develops interactives and feature articles* to tell visual stories:
+Previously the digital news design fellow , she designs, art directs, and develops interactives, features and more to tell visual stories:

 - Led the creative direction, interaction design, and development for 52 Places for a Changed World , the Travel desk’s annual list of places to go.